 For human primary cell screening we have used either cryopreserved or freshly isolated cells such as PBMC’s and neutrophils.
 We understand the importance of delivering robust, reproducible assays with excellent quality control statistics for use in high throughput screening.

-We are able to use our experience to assist your drug discovery projects in a number of ways:
+We use our experience to assist your drug discovery projects in a number of ways:

 Screening densities will be utilised which are consistent with the assay format and the number of compounds to be screened.